insilica/gdc-spark-gitbook/2_tumor_similarity/advanced.md

   $$sim(A,B) = \dfrac{\|A \cdot B||}{||A||\times||B||}$$

   This method of similarity will bias towards dimensions with large values.
+To correct for this we can normalize our rna-seq matrix.